cnsr/tornado_imageboard/README.md

     * Ability to post as admin;
     * Ability to remove posts, ban and unban users;
     * Ability to view detailed logging history;
+    * Ability to move threads to different board;
 2. Highly configurable imageboardboard creation tool with ability to set:
     * default poster name and ability to allow custom usernames (tripcodes are supported);
     * board full and shortened names;